Lost Cause of the Confederacy: Gone with the Wind

-From this combination of Lost Cause voices, a reunited America arose pure, guiltless, and assured that the deep conflicts in its past had been imposed upon it by otherworldly forces.
-The side that lost was especially assured that its cause was true and good.
-One of the ideas the reconciliationist Lost Cause instilled deeply into the national culture is that even when Americans lose, they win.
-Such was the message, the indomitable spirit, that Margaret Mitchell infused into her character Scarlett O'Hara in Gone With the Wind ...

 Southerners were portrayed as noble, heroic figures, living in a doomed romantic society that rejected the realistic advice offered by the Rhett Butler character and never understood the risk that they were taking in going to war.

 Song of the South

 The 1946 Disney film Song of the South is the first to have combined live actors with animated shorts.
-In the framing story, the actor James Baskett played Uncle Remus, a former slave who apparently is full of joy and wisdom despite having lived part of his life in slavery.
-There is a common misconception that the story takes place in the antebellum period and that the African-American characters are slaves.
-One critic said, "Like other similar films of the period also dealing with the antebellum South, the slaves in the film are all good-natured, subservient, annoyingly cheerful, content and always willing to help a white person in need with some valuable life lesson along the way.
+In the framing story, the actor James Baskett played Uncle Remus, a former slave who apparently is full of joy and wisdom though having lived part of his life in slavery.
+There is a common misconception that the story takes place in the prewar period and that the African-American characters are slaves.
+One critic writing for IndieWire said, "Like other similar films of the period also dealing with the antebellum South, the slaves in the film are all good-natured, subservient, annoyingly cheerful, content and always willing to help a white person in need with some valuable life lesson along the way.
 In fact, they're never called slaves, but they come off more like neighborly workers lending a helping hand for some kind, benevolent plantation owners."
 Disney has never released it on DVD and the film has been withheld from Disney+.
 It was released on VHS in the United Kingdom several times, most recently in 2000.